 Measurement Date: In the previous or current calendar year

-When You Need to Register Once You Exceed the Threshold: 60 days after you meet the threshold
+When You Need to Register Once You Exceed the Threshold: The following calendar year or 60 days after the threshold is met, whichever is earlier

 North Dakota has enacted economic nexus legislation applicable to remote sellers.
 Sellers that do not have a physical presence in North Dakota will be required to collect and remit North Dakota sales or use tax if the seller meets either of the following criteria in the previous or current calendar year:

 The seller shall follow all applicable procedures and requirements of law as if the seller has a physical presence in North Dakota.
 Note that the legislation will become effective on the date the U.S. Supreme Court issues an opinion overturning Quill v.
 North Dakota, or otherwise confirming a state may constitutionally impose its sales or use tax upon an out-of-state seller in circumstances similar to those specified in the North Dakota legislation.
 (S.B.
 2298, Laws 2017)

 UPDATE: The state has released a bulletin regarding the effective date of this legislation.
 Affected sellers must comply with the legislation – the effective date appears to be 6/21/18 but the state will provide additional guidance.

 UPDATE: The state has indicated they believe they can start enforcing their law as of 6/21/18 but they have not yet announced when they will require collection.